 CAPS is aligned to the Sport England Clubmark accreditation scheme which is the only National cross sports quality accreditation scheme for clubs with junior sections.
 It is built around a set of core criteria which ensure that accredited clubs operate to a set of consistent, accepted and adopted minimum operating standards.

 England Netball relies on volunteers and clubs to help us in all areas, and they make a huge contribution to the game of netball.
 We have developed a toolkit to help you pull together the evidence you will need to gain the accreditation and will show you key areas where you might need further work.
 We want to empower you to help increase the numbers of netballers in your local community, ensure you are providing a safe environment for your members and make sure important aspects of your club’s management are applied.

 Further information about CAPS can be found on the England Netball website here:

 Support is available to help clubs work through the CAPS process, you can contact your County Netball Development Officer.

 If you are interested in becoming a CAPS accredited club please contact firstname.lastname@example.org

 You don't have to just play to be a part of your Netball Club!
 There are many other tasks undertaken behind the scenes to ensure that clubs function in the safest way possible.
 Contact your club to see how you can help!

 If your club needs help with their administration it is worth making use of the CAPs templates as these ensure your club is considering operating within the accepted and adopted minimum operating standards.
 CAPS templates can be found here:

-Affiliation is the fee paid to become a member of England Netball, London and South East Netball and the relevant County Netball Association.
-For more information about affiliation and membership, visit:
+This is a fee paid to become a member of England Netball, London and South East Netball and the relevant County Netball Association.
+For more information about membership, visit: